rajinder-yadav/react-redux-booklist/README.md

 export default connect(mapStateToProps, ...)(BooksList);
 ```

-If the container also needs to dispatch an action to the Redux store, we make use of `findActionCreators` provided by the `redux` library.
+If the container also needs to dispatch an action to the Redux store, we make use of `bindActionCreators` provided by the `redux` library.
 This gets bound to the component and made available as a property on the `props` variable.

 The dispather sends the action and the payload to **all** the reducer in Redux, which deals with the action accordingly or simply ignores it.